nancopeland/nancopeland.github.io/slate-ios-app.md

 	</div>
 </div>

-In addition to user feedback, I had heard from the product manager, [Chris Schieffer](https://twitter.com/cschieffer), that account management was notoriously difficult for both devs and users in the app.
+In addition to user feedback, I had heard from the Chris that account management was notoriously difficult for both devs and users in the app.
 Many readers would subscribe to Slate Plus in the app and pay with their Apple ID.
-After subscribing the app, Slate would send users an email to create an account with slate.com but users rarely created one which created issues when members would try to use their Slate Plus benefits outside the Slate iOS app because they didn't have an account to log in with.
+After subscribing the app, Slate would send users an email to create an account with slate.com but users rarely created one.
+Then, members would try to access their Slate Plus benefits outside the Slate iOS app (i.e. finding their private podcast feed link) but couldn't because they didn't have an account to log in with.

-To fix this, I started by creating a user flow for account creation:
+To fix this, I created a user flow for account creation:

 ![User paths for creating an account](/img/slate_ios_app/account_user_flow.jpg)
 <span class="caption">User paths for creating an account</span>